 Preventing a cyber attack

 In this section, you will find useful information on how to prevent a cyber attack on your practice.
-We have also included helpful real-life case studies, which were kindly shared by colleagues in the profession.

 Guidance on preventing fraud

-Law Society Committees have published useful guidance that can help you to reduce the risk of fraud against your current account.
+Law Society Committees have published useful guidance that can help you to reduce the risk of fraud against your account.

 Case studies